Skip to content

 Share

-If you run SAP Commerce on-premises, you have a deadline you cannot ignore: July 2026.
-That is when SAP ends Mainstream Maintenance for SAP Commerce (formerly Hybris) on-prem.
-After that date, your platform enters a very different support reality.
+If you run SAP Commerce on-premises, you’ve got a deadline: July 31, 2026.
+That’s when SAP ends Mainstream Maintenance for SAP Commerce (formerly Hybris) on-prem (SAP Help Portal, 2026).
+After that, your platform enters a very different support reality.

-This is not a distant problem.
-It is happening now.
+This isn’t some distant problem anymore.
+Over 3,200 companies currently run SAP Commerce Cloud or on-prem deployments (6sense, 2025).
+Many still haven’t started planning.
 And the companies that act early will spend less, disrupt less, and land in a stronger position than those who wait.

-End of Mainstream Maintenance (EoMM) does not mean SAP switches off your servers.
+End of Mainstream Maintenance doesn’t mean SAP switches off your servers.
 Your storefront keeps running.
-But here is what changes:
+But here’s what changes in practice.

-• No more feature packs.
+No more feature packs.
 SAP stops delivering new functionality for the on-prem version.
-Every competitor that upgrades will pull ahead of you.
+Every competitor that upgrades pulls ahead of you.

-• Security patches become optional for SAP.
-Critical vulnerabilities may still get patches, but non-critical ones will not.
+Security patches become optional for SAP.
+Critical vulnerabilities may still get patches, but non-critical ones won’t.
 Your attack surface grows with every passing month.

-• Support cases get deprioritised.
-SAP focuses engineering resources on SAP Commerce Cloud.
+Support cases get deprioritised.
+SAP focuses engineering resources on Commerce Cloud.
 On-prem tickets go to the back of the queue.

-• Custom support is expensive.
-Extended maintenance (Customer-Specific Maintenance) is available but comes at a premium — typically 2-4% on top of your existing fees — and still does not include new features.
+Custom support is expensive.
+Extended maintenance (Customer-Specific Maintenance) is available but comes at a premium, typically 2 to 4% on top of your existing fees, and still doesn’t include new features.

 In practice, EoMM means your platform starts falling behind on day one.
 The gap between where you are and where the market expects you to be widens every quarter.